DMatodzi/flask-k8-3s-api-ci-cd-assess-2/README.md

   - Database Security: Using SQLite for local development.
   - Environment Variables: Sensitive information such as the DockerHub credentials is stored as GitHub Secrets.
   - Code Reviews: Implemented code reviews and best practices to ensure secure coding practices are followed
-  - Role-Based Access Control (RBAC): Kubernetes RBAC is set up to restrict access to the Kubernetes cluster.
-  - Security Scans: Tools like OWASP ZAP can be utilized to perform security testing on the API.
-  - Security testing was performed using tools like OWASP ZAP to identify vulnerabilities in the Flask API before deployment.